thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Purpose: Stores animation and armateur data
 * Notes:
 	* Can be embedded inside of an INSM container
-	* 24-byte name string found at Offset -0x18 from start when embedded
+	* 24-byte name string found at Offset -0x18 from start when embedded (Mostly applies to Battle models)
+	* The number of INSAs found in an SC model represents how many bones that model has
+	* Wherever the chain that starts at 0x28 ends (final value looks something like 0x04 0x03 0xff 0xff), the next byte over has the offset from that address to somewhere around the data section that contains physics and/or animation data.
+	* There's an offset somewhere around that address if it doesn't land within that data section and probably will repeat this process until it reaches that section
 * Structure:
 	* 0x1c - Offset from Header / Size of file
+	* 0x14 - 0x28 - Animation section; 0x20 - Ignore it
 	* 0x18 - End of data address before padding
-	* 0x2c - Address to a table of addresses to other tables and locations in memory; may be related to rigging or bones but not completely sure yet
-	* 0x28 - (2-bytes) Address to Unknown Data Section
-	* 0x1d8 - Unknown Data starts here
+	* 0x28 - Start of a chain of multiple bitwise operations with the final byte being how many calculations are performed before jumping to the section offset at the next byte over
+	* ox2c - Default start value for the calculations at 0x28; varies by file and how many calculations performed

 ==================================================================
 * Tentative Name: Extensible Text Container